 When developing web applications that support mobile browsing, you need to consider various issues that are different from non-mobile use.
 TouchKit is designed to help with these issues.

 Mobile devices use very different human interfaces than regular computers.
 For example, the screen can be rotated easily to switch between portrait and landscape views.
-This does not just change the dimensions of the display, but also affects the most useful layout.
+This does not just change the dimensions of the display, but also affects how to arrange components for the best user experience.
+In addition to TouchKit, responsive layouts help in allowing flexible layouts, as described in Section 7.9, “Responsive Themes”.

 The user interface is used with a finger instead of a mouse, so there are no features such as "right-finger-button".
-Double-tap is not normally used in mobile user interfaces, unlike the double-click with a mouse.
-Instead, a "long tap" usually has the same meaning as the double click.
+When using a mouse you can click double-click or right-click, but on a touch device, you are using interactions such as tap and "long tap".
 Finger gestures also play a large role, such as using a vertical swipe gesture for scrolling instead of a scroll bar.
+Some browsers also allow using two- or multiple-finger gestures.

-There is normally no physical but a virtual keyboard, and the keyboard can change depending on the context.
+There is normally no physical keyboard, but an on-screen keyboard, which can change depending on the context.
 You also need to ensure that it does not hide the input field to which the user is trying to enter data when it pops up.
 This should be handled by the browser, but is among the issues that requires special testing.

 Mobile Internet connections are often significantly slower than with fixed lines.
 With a low-end mobile connection, such as 384 kbps, just loading the Vaadin client-side engine can take several seconds.
-This can be helped by compiling a widget set that includes only the widgets for the used components, as described in Section 20.10, “Building an Optimized Widget Set”.
+This can be helped by compiling a widget set that includes only the widgets for the used components, as described in Section 20.10, “Building an Optimized Widget Set”, by compiling the theme into the widget set, and so forth.

 Phones and tablets have many integrated features that are often available in the browser interface as well.
 Location-awareness is one of the most recent features.
 And of course, you can also make phone calls.